biolab/orange2/docs/reference/rst/Orange.regression.mean.rst

 .. index:: regression; mean

-Accuracy of a regressor is often compared with the accuracy achieved by always predicting the averag value.
+Accuracy of a regressor is often compared with the accuracy achieved by always predicting the average value.
 The "learning algorithm" computes the average and represents it with a regressor of type :obj:`Orange.classification.ConstantClassifier`.